OpenIPC/device-mjsxj03hl/Manual_en.md

 Unfortunately, the manufacturer for this camera greatly limited the capabilities of U-boot, this will create a series of obstacles for us in the future until we flash U-boot from OpenIPC.
 But first we need to save the stock firmware of the camera.
 __________
 ### Save the original firmware

+> [!IMPORTANT]
-Attention!
+> Attention!
 Do not let this point!
 The backup of the factory firmware will allow you to restore the performance of the device, if suddenly something goes wrong.

 We will need:
 - Camera disassembled with connected UART